symbol/symbol-docs/source/server.rst

     **plugin:catapult.plugins.aggregate**; ; ;
-    maxTransactionsPerAggregate; uint32_t; Maximum number of transactions per aggregate.; 1'000 maxCosignaturesPerAggregate; uint8_t; Maximum number of cosignatures per aggregate.; 15 enableStrictCosignatureCheck; bool; Returns true if cosignatures must exactly match component signers.
-Returns false if cosignatures should be validated externally.; false enableBondedAggregateSupport; bool; Returns true if bonded aggregates should be allowed.
-Returns false if bonded aggregates should be rejected.; true maxBondedTransactionLifetime; utils::TimeSpan; Maximum lifetime a bonded transaction can have before it expires.; 48h **plugin:catapult.plugins.lockhash**; ; ;
+    maxTransactionsPerAggregate; uint32_t; Maximum number of transactions per aggregate.; 1'000 maxCosignaturesPerAggregate; uint8_t; Maximum number of cosignatures per aggregate.; 15 enableStrictCosignatureCheck; bool; Set to true if cosignatures must exactly match component signers.
+Set to false if cosignatures should be validated externally.; false enableBondedAggregateSupport; bool; Set to true if bonded aggregates should be allowed.
+Set to false if bonded aggregates should be rejected.; true maxBondedTransactionLifetime; utils::TimeSpan; Maximum lifetime a bonded transaction can have before it expires.; 48h **plugin:catapult.plugins.lockhash**; ; ;
     lockedFundsPerAggregate; Amount; Amount that has to be locked per aggregate in partial cache.; 10'000'000